chuongmep/RevitAPIDocGen/Readme.md

 ### Warning

-Project can't get everything, some function or properties can't search in file json or export to csv.If you want improve for this, please create a pull request !
+Project can't get everything, some function or properties can't search or include in file `json` or export to `csv`.If you want improve for this, please create a pull request !